 Customers in markets like the US expect such luxuries.
 Here, 51% of consumers avoid shopping with brands that don’t offer free returns.

-Unfortunately, the ease of returning items has led to this service representing something of a false economy.
-For example, only 12% of consumers claim they “never” return products bought online, with the majority (59%) doing this “occasionally”.
+Unfortunately, the ease of returning items has made this service a false economy.
+For example, only 12% of consumers claim they “never” return products bought online, with the majority (59%) doing this “occasionally.”

-Recent estimates show that around 5-10% of all sales get sent back to the retailer.
-This varies by industry, as we can see in the graph below.
+Recent estimates show that around 5-10% of all sales are sent back to the retailer.
+This varies by industry, as the graph below shows.

 Refunds are generally a fact of life for online retailers, especially given the sheer amount of factors that are out of their control.